mayanksharma0070/BOOK-RECOMENDATION-SYSTEM/README.md

 python3 book_recommendation_system.py

-<h2>6.
-Implementation Approach</h2>
+<h1>6.
+Implementation Approach</h1>

+This project is developed using fundamental, non-OOP Python concepts.
+The major implementation decisions include:

+<h3>Data Representation</h3>

+* A dictionary of lists is used as the primary book database, where:

+  * Each key represents a genre,
-The program uses a nested dictionary structure where each genre is mapped to a list of books represented as dictionaries containing the book title and author.
+  * Each value is a list of dictionaries, each containing title and author.

-The code follows a modular programming approach, with dedicated functions for displaying genres, showing recommendations, listing all books, and handling the main menu.
-Input validation ensures incorrect user choices do not affect program stability.
-The structure was designed with scalability in mind, allowing additional genres, books, or new features to be integrated easily.
+ <h3>Functional Design</h3>

+  * Every operation (search, display, adding books, genre selection, wishlist management) is implemented as a separate function.
+  * The structure promotes readability, maintainability, and logical separation.

+<h3> Control Flow</h3>

+  * A continuous while loop forms the core of the menu system.
+  * User choices are validated to prevent incorrect or unexpected input.
+  * Recently viewed books use a stack mechanism, keeping only the last five entries.
+  * Wishlist uses a set to avoid duplicate entries.

+  <h3>Scalability</h3>

+  * New genres or books can be added easily.
+  * Additional features can be integrated without restructuring the program.

-<h2>7.
-Key Learnings</h2>
+<h1>7.
+Key Learnings</h1>

-Effective use of Python data structures such as dictionaries and lists for managing structured information.
-Application of functional decomposition to create modular, reusable, and readable code.
-Understanding of menu-driven application design and user interaction handling.
-Development of input validation and error-checking mechanisms.
-Experience in creating clear and organized project documentation.
+This project demonstrates several core Python programming concepts:

+* Use of dictionaries, lists, sets, and nested structures.
+* Menu-driven application design.
+* Functional decomposition and modular programming.
+* Handling user inputs and implementing validation.
+* Managing data through stacks and sets.
+* Clean terminal output formatting.
+* Structuring a Python project for academic presentation.

-<h2>8.
-Future Enhancements</h2>
+<h1>8.
+Future Enhancements</h1>

-Integration of a graphical user interface (GUI).
-Implementation of advanced recommendation algorithms based on user preferences.
-Storage of book data in external files (JSON, CSV) or a database system.
-Addition of search functionality for book titles and authors.
+The system can be extended with more advanced features, such as:

+* Graphical User Interface (Tkinter or PyQt)
+* Search filter by author
+* Sorting books alphabetically or by publication year
+* Personalized recommendation algorithm
+* Exporting wishlist or history to a file (CSV/JSON)
-Support for downloading or updating book data from external sources.
+* Importing book data from external sources

-<h2>9.
-License</h2>
+<h1>9.
+License</h1>

-This project is open-source and intended for educational and academic use.
+This project is intended for educational and academic use.
+You are free to modify, enhance, and integrate it into learning assignments or demonstrations.